 Dum aloo recipe – Fried baby potatoes simmered in smooth, creamy and delicious restaurant style gravy.
 One of the classic Indian dishes served in a special meal.
-Dum aloo can be served with ghee rice, plain basmathi rice, jeera rice, lachha paratha, plain paratha, puri, naan or roti.
+Dum aloo can be served with ghee rice, plain basmati rice, jeera rice, lachha paratha, plain paratha, puri, naan or roti.

 I make this home style dum aloo sometimes since it needs no deep frying potatoes.
 Today’s dum aloo recipe yields a delightful dish which is good to make when you have guests home or for a party or a special occasion.